japila-books/apache-spark-internals/docs/storage/BlockManagerSlaveEndpoint.md

   askSlaves: Boolean = true)
 ----

-When received, BlockManagerSlaveEndpoint requests the <<blockManager, BlockManager>> for the xref:storage:BlockManager.adoc#getStatus[status of a given block] (by xref:storage:BlockId.adoc[]) and sends it back to a sender.
+When received, BlockManagerSlaveEndpoint requests the <<blockManager, BlockManager>> for the storage:BlockManager.md#getStatus[status of a given block] (by storage:BlockId.md[]) and sends it back to a sender.

 Posted when...FIXME